 One of the more conservative segments of Anabaptists became known as Mennonites, named after an early leader, a Catholic priest convert named Menno Simons.
 The Mennonite group later experienced tension due to conflicting beliefs.
 One leader named Jakob Amman disagreed with the practices of some of his brethren, maintaining that they had become too permissive.
 Among other issues, he believed in a more strict interpretation of the doctrine of shunning, or social avoidance.
 This disagreement led to conflict among the Mennonites, resulting in the eventual split of Amman and his followers from the Mennonite group in 1693.
 This more conservative contingent became known as “Amish”.

-Amish first began arriving in America in the early-to-mid 1700’s, attracted by the promise of religious freedom in “Penn’s land”.
+Amish first began arriving in America in the early-to-mid 1700s, attracted by the promise of religious freedom in “Penn’s land” (modern-day Pennsylvania).
 Amish had been largely landless tenant farmers in Europe, so the chance to own their own land was attractive as well.
 Early Amish settled in southeastern Pennsylvania; one of the original settlements became the well-known community at Lancaster County.

 The segment of Amish society which chose the more conservative path became known as the Old Order.
-The Old Order Amish are found in 28 states and Canada, and number approximately 250,000 today
+The Old Order Amish are found in 31 states and Canada, and number over 350,000 today.

 For further information, see: